 Their prices seem to be fairly reasonable compared to those of the other cable companies.
 I saw an ad for $30 a month for the 12 Mbps package, which is not bad compared to other companies that charge $45 for 4 Mbps.
 However, I have heard only bad reports from its customer support, which although not good, it’s not surprising,unfortunately.

-Good points: I used Choice Internet for a few days when I went on a trip to Northwestern Puerto Rico, I was happy to see that it was fast from there to my Internet at home, which was a nice surprise since everybody thinks that the San Juan Metropolitan area has or should have the latest in technology.
-If
+Good points: I used Choice Internet for a few days when I went on a trip to Northwestern Puerto Rico, I was happy to see that it was faster than my Internet at home, which proves that the San Juan metro area does not always get the latest technology first.
+I was told by a friend though that he was extremely happy to not have to deal with Choice anymore because of what he described as “lazy” customer service.

 Bad points: When I used Choice Internet, I was happy to see that it was fast, but I was also not very happy to see how much it slowed down.
 I expected it to slow down